jford-daac/daa-choices-tools-test/WebChoices/WebChoices Implementation.md

 subdomains - <u>optout.aboutads.info and dev.aboutads.info for testing
 purposes</u>.

-Links to access the WebChoices Tool should point to
+Links to access the WebChoices Tool should point to [optout.aboutads.info](https://optout.aboutads.info).
- <u>[optout.aboutads.info](https://optout.aboutads.info]</u>.

-<sup>1</sup> Cookie-less technologies in this WebChoices document do
-NOT include IDFA, AAID, hashed emails and phone numbers.
-DAA offers different tools: AppChoices, for consumers to set preferences in the in-app environment and YAC Token Tool for consumers to set preferences for hashed identifiers.

 ## WebChoices